Back to all posts

 Protect Your Data with Back-Ups

-One of the most critical steps in protecting your data from a cyber-attack is to back up your data.
+One of the most critical steps in protecting your data from a cyberattack is to back up your data.
 In the event of a malware attack or ransomware attack, you can boot your backup and restore your data to its original state.
 Depending on the organization, cloud-based backup solutions like Google Drive or Dropbox may be used, while other companies prefer external hard drives.
 Your backup strategy should include multiple solutions to ensure total data security.
 Some things to consider include the following:

 Simplicity, capacity, flexibility, connectivity, recovery, and integration.